8cH9azbsFifZ/codec/README.txt

    modelling and quantisation options - these are controlled via command line switches.

-2. LPC modelling working nicely and there is a first pass LSP vector quantiser working at 32 bits/frame with acceptable voice quality.
+2. LPC modelling is working nicely and there is a first pass LSP vector quantiser working at 32 bits/frame with acceptable voice quality.
 Lots could be done to improve this (e.g. improved quality and reduced bit rate).

-3. Phase model developed that uses 0 bits for phase and 1 bit/frame
+3. A phase model has been developed that uses 0 bits for phase and 1 bit/frame for voiced/unvoiced decision but delivers high quality speech.
+This works suspiciously well - codecs with a single bit voiced/unvoiced decision aren't meant to sound this good.
+Usually mixed voicing at several bits/frame is required.

-   for voiced/unvoiced decision.
-An experimental post filter has been developed to improve performance for speech with background noise.
+4. An experimental post filter has been developed to improve performance with speech mixed with background noise.
+The post filter delivers many of the advantages of mixed voicing but unlike mixed voicing requires zero bits.

-4. Non-Linear Pitch (NLP) pitch estimator working OK, and a simple pitch tracker has been developed to help with some problem frames.
+5. Non-Linear Pitch (NLP) pitch estimator working OK, and a simple pitch tracker has been developed to help with some problem frames.

-5. An algorithm for decimating sinusoidal model parameters from the native 10ms rate to a 20ms rate has been developed.
+6. An algorithm for decimating sinusoidal model parameters from the native 10ms rate to a 20ms rate has been developed.
+High quality speech is maintained, some small differences are only audible through headphones.
 A 20ms frame rate is required for 2400 bit/s coding.

 Current work areas: